caojieming/website_project/content/privacy.md

   image: ""
 ---

-I don't collect data because I don't know how to.
+I don't collect data in any way, shape, or form.
 However, the service hosting my site may be collecting data and may have its own privacy policies.